carmen-timpau/BBO-Capstone-Project/research_log/Week 6/w6_strategy_summary.md

 **BBO Capstone Project** <br />
 _**Overall Strategy Summary - Week 6**_

+**Kernel Ablation Studies** were performed for all functions in an attempt to identify suitable GP surrogate models for the 8 Black-Box functions.
+The code for this can be found in the `w6_kernel_ablation_studies` folder within this repo.

 Before moving further, the **homo/heteroscedasticity** of each of the 8 functions modelled by Gaussian Processes was assessed, by plotting the residuals against the predictions of the GP surrogate model and conducting corresponding **Breusch-Pagan tests** (the latest GP hyperparameters from Week 5's strategies will be used for this).
 The code for this can be found in the `w6_Breusch_Pagan_tests` folder within this repo.

 To plot the residuals vs predictions plots, the GP hyperparameters used in Week 5 to predict the fifth query for each function were used to train the GP surrogate model and generate the predictions using **Leave-One-Out Cross-Validation (LOOCV)**.